 - likelihood of success based on candidate track record and science objectives, considering the potential risk and reward of funding the project

 - appropriate and realistic budgeting of research costs.

 After completing the project the bursary holder must provide a short report on its success, which will be posted on the website.

 The recipient must undertake to offer to the Antarctic Science Journal a first- or lead-author paper on the outcomes of the science for which the Bursary was awarded or from science activity associated with it.
 In addition the recipient must acknowledge the award in presentations and publications.

 To apply for the BursaryStart here

-Downloadable Antarctic Science bursary application (this is only to be used if you are unable to use the online form).
+Our downloadable Antarctic Science bursary application can be used as a reference (this should only be submitted to us if you are unable to use the online form).